Yaminipriya-kitchamsetty121/AI/README.md

 4. Call dfs(start) to begin the traversal from the start node.
 Return the traversal_ order list.
 5. Create an empty set visited to keep track of visited nodes.
 6. Initialize a stack with the start node to create an empty list traversal_ order to store the order of nodes visited.
 While the stack is not empty:
-	Pop a node from the stack.
+    ->Pop a node from the stack.
-	If the node is not in visited:
+    ->If the node is not in visited:
 7. Mark it as visited.
 Append it to traversal_ order.
 Push all unvisited neighbors of the node onto the stack .
 8. Return the traversal_order list.
 ![DFS AI](https://github.com/user-attachments/assets/d5788872-38e5-48cf-a0b4-b386f2349ca1)